 Our consultant toured the region in July 2022 and was able to experience low tide beach excursions, biking the Harvest Moon Trail and visits to several communities on the Bay of Fundy and Minas Basin shores.
 Municipal representatives, community organizations and tourism operators highlighted the value and potential of the region through these visits and conversations.

 Step 5: Draft Plan Presentation and Capacity Building

-Our consultant will be back in the region in September to present his preliminary findings and draft plan.
-Richard will also be hosting capacity building sessions in the region.
+Our consultant, Richard Innes, was in the region in September to present his preliminary findings and draft plan.
+Richard also delivered capacity building training sessions about the TripAdvisor platform.

 Step 6: Final Plan and Implementation

 A digital assessment of the region will be factored into the final plan.
 Richard will host a meeting with Municipalities in the region and continue to the Working Group prior to the delivery of the strategy.